damiendart/robotinaponcho/static_src/notes/phpstorm.md

 ### Miscellaneous customisations and settings

-  - Ensure that PhpStorm is aware of all installed PHP CLI interpreters by going to the *Settings* window, and checking *Languages & Frameworks* &rarr; *PHP*.
   - If using PhpStorm 2020.3 or later, if the option is available sync the IDE theme with the OS (on macOS change the preferred light theme to *macOS Light*).
 Otherwise, use the Darcula theme throughout.
   - Set the editor font to [Iosekva][3].
   - Set the *Project Opening*'s *Default directory*.
-  - Set some default visual guides at 72 and 78 characters.
   - Turn off the terminal's *Audible bell*.

+[3]: <https://typeof.net/Iosevka/>

+### Project-level customisations and settings

+- Ensure that PhpStorm is aware of all installed PHP CLI interpreters by going to the *Settings* window, and checking *Languages & Frameworks* &rarr; *PHP*.
 - For projects that use NPM or Yarn, turn off the option to automatically add *node_modules/.bin* from the project root to `$PATH` (this one is a little tricky to search for in the *Settings* window; find it under *Tools* &rarr; *Terminal*).

-[3]: <https://typeof.net/Iosevka/>